dellow/Web-Framework/README.md

 ## Deployment
 The Framework utilises Grunt-SSH for deploying your codebase to a Unix environment.
 Update `auth.json` with your server details (remember to add this file to .gitignore!).
 The Framework will create a `releases` directory and `current` symlink in the path you provide.
 Each deployment will create a new timestamped directory inside `releases` and will update the `current` symlink to point to that timestamp.
 Your website docroot should point to the `current` symlink.

-You can deploy your code from the terminal with `grunt deploy --config <site>` where `<site>` is the name of the site object in the Gruntfile.js - this is currently defaulted to `production` so `grunt deploy --config production` will deploy your code to the details set within the `production` object, you can specify more servers (staging, dev etc) if you so wish by creating new objects.
+You can deploy your code from the terminal with `grunt deploy --config <site>` where `<site>` is the name of the site object in the Gruntfile.js - this is currently defaulted to `live` so `grunt deploy --config live` will deploy your code to the details set within the `live` object, you can specify more servers (staging, dev etc) if you so wish by creating new objects.

+You should use the `auth.json` file to set your environment details.
+This way the `auth.json` file can be ignored for version control.

 __Please note:__ Deployment is very much experimental and only been tested on a simple Ubuntu environment.

 ### Rollback
 If your deployment breaks you can rollback to your last deployment with `grunt rollback --config <site>` where `<site>` is the name of the site object in the Gruntfile.js.
-Please note this currently only works once per deploy, after rolling back you cannot concurrently rollback again until you have done another deploy.
+This will remove all the files of the version you are rolling back from.

+You can do concurrent rollbacks by repeating the task.